mzkhan98/Football_Match_Prediction/README.md

 The first step is to convert the 'Date_New' Column into a time stamp, so data can be organised chronologically.

-The following features are then created:
+Various additional features are created, for instance:

 - Winnging steak for home, away and both.
 - Form i.e. sum of outcomes for last 5 matches for home, away and both.